-A remote display kit can be purchased to operate DXL and LHX drives, when installed in a panel or for a more comfortable programming experience.
-To use a remote display, turn the drive off and connect an RJ45 cable from the drive's control board terminal, "J12 REMOTE DISPLAY," located on the top left of the control board, to the "BLK" terminal on the remote display.
+A remote display kit can be purchased to operate Alpha Drives, when installed in a panel or for a more comfortable programming experience.
+To use a remote display, turn the drive off and connect an RJ45 cable from the drive's control board terminal, "J12 REMOTE DISPLAY," located on the bottom left corner of the control board, to the "BLK" terminal on the remote display.
 When the drive is powered back on, it will recognize the remote display and will automatically connect to it.
-If this does not happen automatically, turn the drive off, locate the DIP switch array on the control board labeled, "S3," push the DIP switch labeled "RMTEN" to the right, and then power the drive back on.
-This will force the drive to use the remote display.